howerj/forth-cpu/readme.md

 fixed grammar.
 It is a much more restricted language than Forth and cannot be extended within itself like Forth can.

-The main program can be found in [h2.fth][], which is still currently in testing.
+The main program can be found in [h2.fth][], which contains a Forth interpreter that runs on the device.

 The assembler/compiler reads in a text file containing a program and produces a hex file which can be read in by the simulator, disassembler, the VHDL test